DRives29/Preparing-Active-Directory-Infrastructure-in-Azure/README.md

 Pick the Active Directory Vnet.
 Leave the subnet at its default setting.
-Keep the page unchanged then proceed by clicking "Review and Create.”
+Keep the page unchanged then proceed by clicking Review and Create.